ForeignKeyConstraint¶

 Check that the

-lists have the same length.- Returns:
+columnsandreferenced_columnslists have the same length.- Returns:

 The foreign key constraint being validated.